The Tools of OSPA

 1. The Behavior Lists

 We work with a sponsor to identify our behaviors into three lists—Qualifying Behaviors, Dangerous Behaviors and Recovery Behaviors.
 When we define our abstinence, we gain awareness of what we are doing and where we are in our recovery.
+For how to make these lists, read Three Lists.

 A sponsor is someone who has worked the Twelve Steps and guides us in our physical, emotional and spiritual recovery.
 We ask someone to be our sponsor and in time offer the same to others as a way of putting our program into action.